Best English Translations of the Bible

 - Compare the base text in each translation to the variants and determine which variation is closer to the translation.

-- Divide the total number of times each translation is mapped to a variant (in reference to NA27 critial text) by the total number of verses with varients, and subtract the result from 100%.
+- Divide the total number of times each translation is mapped to a variant (in reference to NA27 critical text) by the total number of verses with variants, and subtract the result from 100%.

 Biases Exhibited in Bible Translations

 All English translations exhibit some bias.
 These are the ways in which bias is introduced into a translation:

 - Inaccuracy with the source text (use of variants)

 - Functional Equivalence—abandoning strict adherence to the grammatical structure of the original text in favor of a more natural rendering in the target language

 - Bias in the translation of individual words and phrases

 - Eisegesis – The process of interpreting the text in such a way as to introduce one’s own presuppositions, agendas, or biases—commonly referred to as reading into the text

 - Suggestive section headings that lead the reader into certain presuppositions

 - Capitalization, punctuation, and other editorial choices including red letter Bibles